Co-author: Michelle Norton

 As many Kiwis are finding, KiwiSaver balances soon grow and suddenly you’ve got a whole lot more savings than you realised.
 For some people that’s thousands of dollars.
-Eventually they might have six figures in their retirement savings.
-If that’s not enough to convince you, here are some more reasons that we think KiwiSaver is a winner:
+Eventually, they might have six figures in their retirement savings.
+If that’s not enough to convince you, here are some more reasons why we think KiwiSaver is a winner:

-KiwiSavers set a good example to their children.
+2. KiwiSavers set a good example to their children

-It’s a good place to store money in retirement.
+3. It’s a good place to store money in retirement

-When you reach 65 you can withdraw your KiwiSaver pot.
-But the reality is that unless you plan to blow the entire lot immediately, your KiwiSaver fund is a good place to park the money.
+When you reach 65, you can withdraw your KiwiSaver pot.
+But, the reality is, unless you plan to blow the entire lot immediately, your KiwiSaver fund is a good place to park the money.
 It will continue to grow until you need it and you can make regular withdrawals as and when necessary.
 If you die, the money becomes part of your estate.
-It doesn’t, as many people think, go to the government.
+It doesn’t, as many people think, go to the Government.

 One of the advantages of having money locked away is that you can’t lend it to others.
 If you’ve got the type of family where “what’s yours is mine” then KiwiSaver is a good way to ensure you’re not put under pressure to lend.
 The money is safe until you’re 65, by which time the kids are standing on their own two feet – hopefully.